vaishnavvshegalee/mern-ecommerse-application/README.md

-#to start the application run the command
+#to start the application run the command\n
-npm run dev
+npm run dev\n
 #for frontend and backend also same command